alaktionov/codewars/README.md

-# codewars
+# codewars and leetcode
-Completed Katas from codewars
+Completed algorithmic tasks from codewars and leetcode